plainionist/plainionist.github.io/_posts/2022-10-03-Thread-Collaboration.md

 [Promise](https://en.wikipedia.org/wiki/Futures_and_promises) or
 [continuation](https://en.wikipedia.org/wiki/Continuation).

-Simply speaking this means an asynchronous task is started and a function or delegate is passed which will be called after the asynchronous task has completed to continue the processing of the result of that task.
+Simply speaking, this means an asynchronous task is started and a function or delegate is passed which will be called after the asynchronous task has completed, to continue the processing of the result of that task.

 If such a continuation causes a side effect, e.g. the result of the task is written